-You can use Storage Manager to update a cluster or individual nodes in high-availability (HA) pairs that are running ONTAP 8.3.1 or later to a specific version of ONTAP software without disrupting access to client data.
+You can use Storage Manager to update a cluster or individual nodes in high-availability (HA) pairs without disrupting access to client data.

 - All of the nodes must be in HA pairs.

 - All of the nodes must be healthy.

 - You must have copied the software image from the Lenovo Data Center Support site to your local workstation, or an HTTP server or FTP server on your network, so that the nodes can access the image.